 - They help strengthen immune response

 How to Choose the Right Probiotic Supplement

 Understandably, you might be overwhelmed with the sheer number of probiotic options you have.
-Here are the most important factors to consider:
+In order for you to reap the benefits of probiotics, here are the most important factors to consider:

-High CFU count: The quantity of probiotics themselves matter as much as the number of strains.
+High CFU count: Getting the benefits of probiotics doesn’t stop at the number of strains; the quantity of probiotics themselves matter as much as the number of different strains.
 Aim for a supplement that contains at least 30 billion.

 Effective delivery system: Your stomach acid destroys a lot of substances as food or supplements travel to the gut.
 Unfortunately, many probiotics don’t even make it to where they need to be to make any difference.
 Make sure your supplement offers some sort of technology or delivery system, so the live probiotics are protected until they reach your GI tract.

 Effective types of probiotics: Some probiotic strains are studied and known for their health benefits more than others.
 The most popularly studied strains are the Lactobacillus and Bifidobacterium families.